EvilCoders/Apna-Broker-API/README.md

-# Apna-Broker
+# Apna-Broker-API

-A Web App to predict rent of house.
+A machine learning based API to predict house prices.

+Used as backend for [Apna Broker](https://github.com/EvilCoders/Apna-Broker).